Oussamahamani/Hi-Sarah/README.md

 * Sarah is created by using <a href="https://brainshop.ai/">brainshop</a> api.
 When a user sends a message, the website fetches the message to brainshop api and it then shows the response back to the user.
 * Dynamic language change
   - the translation is not a feature from brainshop, the translation feature is done by using a second api for translation
-  - when you a user writes a message, the message get fetched to the translator api, the api detects the languages and then translates the message to english, then the english translation get sent to brainshop. then the website checks what was the original language of the message, if it was english it shows Sarah response direclty to the use, if it was another language, the translator api get called again but this time, it translate Sarah response to the original language of the message, then the website after receiving response shows it to the user.
+  - when a user writes a message, the message get fetched to the translator api, the api detects the languages and then translates the message to english, then the english translation get sent to brainshop api. after that the website checks what was the original language of the message, if it was english, it renders Sarah response in the screen and shows to the user, if it was in another language, the translator api get called again but this time, it translate Sarah response to the original language of the user message, then the website after receiving response, shows it it to the user.
  * Sarah voice is done by using npm package <a href=" https://www.npmjs.com/package/react-speech-kit"> react speech kit </a>
- * Voice to chat is done by using npm package
+ * Voice to chat is done by using npm package [react-speech-recognition](https://www.npmjs.com/package/react-speech-recognition)